tumagonx/nwjs_docs_old/Menu.md

 `Menu` represents a native menu, it can be used as window menu or context menu.

-**Note: Window menu is not implemented yet, it will be added in v0.3.2**
+**Note:** Window menu is not implemented yet, it will be added in v0.3.2.

 ## Synopsis